A Lawyer With Your

-In the one leg stand test is performed by the subject standing on one leg with the other off the ground a short distance.
+In the one-leg stand test, the subject stands on one leg with the other off the ground a short distance.
 The officer will instruct the person to hold the position for a certain time period.
 Similar to the walk and turn test, the officer is looking for visual signs of impairment.
 Anything from a hop to maintain balance, to a subtle sway, using arms to balance or putting the foot down can alert the officer to potential impairment.

 What If I Fail The Test?

 Though law enforcement officials tout the success of these tests in identifying drivers who are operating a vehicle while intoxicated, the tests are subjective in nature and can be difficult for any person to pass.